insin/nwb/docs/Commands.md

 **React app/component options:**

-- `--react` - set the version of React which will be installed (and set as a `peerDependency` for components).
-Defaults to whatever the stable version of React was when the version of `nwb` you're using was released.
+- `--react` - set the version of React which will be installed.
+For apps, defaults to the latest version.
+For components, this is also used as a `peerDependencies` version, defaulting to whatever the major version of React was when the version of `nwb` you're using was released.

 **Preact app options:**

 - `--preact` - set the version of Preact which will be installed.
-Defaults to whatever the stable version of Preact was when the version of `nwb` you're using was released.
+Defaults to the latest version.

 **Inferno app options:**

 - `--inferno` - set the version of Inferno which will be installed.
-Defaults to whatever the stable version of Inferno was when the version of `nwb` you're using was released.
+Defaults to the latest version.

 ##### `init`